RPC

 This page explains:

-• What RPC is.
+• What RPC is

-• How RPC (and Telefunc) work.
+• How RPC (such as Telefunc) works

 Telefunc enables functions defined on the server-side to be called remotely from the browser-side.